Where does the time go nowadays. Doesn’t seem 5 minutes since we were celebrating last Christmas and here it comes again!

-Well at last we have finished the new entrance porch – well just about – Phil still has to fit the light on the wall and entry intercom but they are minor things.
-He’s also finished – more or less, the stone cladding on the lower half of the wall at the front and it certainly sets the house off nicely.
-We’ve been getting some nice comments from our spanish neighbours and we are really pleased with it.
-Phil’s just got to carry on with the stone work now around the corner and up the street to the back of the house!
-Should keep him quiet for a while – if you like jigsaw puzzles then this is right up your street – if not it will drive you up the wall – thankfully Phil is somewhere in between!!
+Well at last we have finished the new entrance porch – well just about – we still have to fit the light on the wall and entry intercom but they are minor things.
+We’ve also finished – more or less, the stone cladding on the lower half of the wall at the front and it certainly sets the house off nicely.
+We’ve been getting some nice comments from our spanish neighbours and are really pleased with it.
+Just got to carry on with the stone work now around the corner and up the street to the back of the house!
+Should keep hubby quiet for a while – if you like jigsaw puzzles then this is right up your street – if not it will drive you up the wall – thankfully he’s somewhere in between!!

 Well summer has well and truely arrived and we have temperatures up in the mid to high 30’s – great when you are relaxing on holiday but having to work in the heat is another matter!
 Even the fish in the resevoir below Pinos are suffering and hundreds have died from what the authorities think is oxygen starvation due to an increase in algae in the water, but they are still doing more tests – tests on the water came back normal.
 I could see fish floating on the surface when I passed by this morning on my way out of the village.

-Phil has made a start on our new porch and has built the new brick archway and has tiled the floor and step to the new front door.
-He’s now tiling the inner walls and the next job is to put the finish on the walls before we can paint.
-Then he can add the finishing touches and it’s all done and he can move on to the next job – cladding the lower part of the exterior walls in stone.
-Suffering with a broken ankle put his work plan back by 6 months so we need to get as much done on the outside whilst we have dry weather and then move back to the work inside.
-Once the porch is finished I’ll post some Before & After photos.
+We’ve made a start on our new porch and have built the new brick archway and tiled the floor and step to the new front door.
+We’re tiling the inner walls and the next job is to put the finish on the walls before we can paint.
+Then we can add the finishing touches and it’s all done and can move on to the next job – cladding the lower part of the exterior walls in stone.
+Suffering with a broken ankle put hubbys work plan back by 6 months so we need to get as much done on the outside whilst we have dry weather and then move back to the work inside.

 Still keeping busy with the TV work and other bits and pieces so no chance of us getting bored!!